oversword/super-small-state-machine/README.md

 ## Changes Node

-Updates the state by deep-merging the properties.
-Arrays will not be deep merged.
+Updates the state by merging the properties.
+Arrays will not be merged.

 Overrides existing properties when provided